pceeb/UCLA_Spring_2019/Term_project/The_vignette_week9.md

 # Discussion Week 9: Writing the Vignette

-So by you should have the majority of your program finished.
+So by now you should have the majority of your program finished.

-Today in discussion, you are going to write the Vignette -the example "How to" for running your program.
+Today in discussion, you are going to write the Vignette - the example "How to" for running your program.
 This should include text that explains how to run the program, example input and expected output files.
 See https://github.com/limey-bean/Anacapa/tree/New-Master/Example_data/ as an example.

 Next week in discussion your peers are going to test out your programs and provide feedback.
 They will need to be able to run your program and be able to verify that they got the expected output.
 Your Vignette should provide everything they need to do this.